savonet/blog/_posts/2024-10-26-a-faster-liquidsoap-part-deux.md

 ### Script caching and memory usage optimization

-Now that we've seen the mess that memory usage reporting is, let's look at how we can optimize memory usage using the _script caching_ available starting with liquidsoap `2.3.0`.
+Finally, let's look at how we can optimize memory usage using the _script caching_ available starting with liquidsoap `2.3.0`.

 Here's a script reproducing the example from the previous section: